 Risks and Limitations

 All business opportunities also carry risks and limitations.
-It’s important to understand what CSPs can’t do and what risks you take on before making a transition.
-When you move to cloud based computing, you give up direct control over some aspects of your security.
+It’s essential to understand what CSPs can’t do and what risks you take on before making a transition.
+When you move to cloud-based computing, you give up direct control over some aspects of your security.
 However, your organization will still be held accountable by clients and the government for protecting data and adhering to the law.
 So before you sign on with any CSP, here are a few risks and limitations to think about:

-Transitioning from traditional to cloud based services can take time, money, and temporarily divert employee labor.
-It may require you to move on premises IT, review and consolidate the programs you’re using, and standardize services.
+Transitioning from traditional to cloud-based services can take time, money, and temporarily divert employee labour.
+It may require you to move on-premises IT, review and consolidate the programs you’re using, and standardize services.
 Employees may need to be retrained or take a refresher course on operating theses systems.
-The hours, money, and effort involved here varies from company to company.
+The hours, money, and effort involved here vary from company to company.
 You’ll experience a smoother transition if you plan for this period ahead of time.

 Regulatory Restrictions and Legal Requirements